-An innocent misrepresentation will be made where the false statement is made with no intention to deceive.
-An innocent misrepresentation could nevertheless be a serious false statement (being a condition of the contract), or a breach of warranty.
-The level of seriousness will be determined by an appraisal of all the circumstances of the contract.
-If innocent and without negligence, the only available remedy is rescission.
+An innocent misrepresentation is made where the false statement is made with no intention to deceive.
+Nevertheless, an innocent misrepresentation could be a serious false statement (being a condition of the contract), or a breach of warranty.
+The level of seriousness is determined by an appraisal of all the circumstances of the contract.
+If innocent and without negligence, the only remedy is rescission.

-A negligent misrepresentation will arise where a party to the contract is under a special duty of care to the other party.
-This special relationship will be held to exist where the person making the false statement claimed to have some special skill not generally possessed by an ordinary member of the community, and where that person was prepared to exercise this special skill on behalf of the person to whom the false statement was made.
+A negligent misrepresentation is where a party to a contract is under a special duty of care to the other party.
+This relationship exists where the person making the false statement claimed to have some special skill not generally possessed by an ordinary member of the community, and where that person was prepared to exercise this special skill on behalf of the person to whom the false statement was made.
 The wronged party must be able to show that:

 •the person making the false statement could reasonably be expected to foresee that the false statement would be relied upon;